ibm-cloud-docs/api-handbook/design/types.md

 be considered a valid date/time value.
 A date/time value provided by the client SHOULD NOT be required to have the same precision—either second or millisecond—as the field returns.

-Additionally, a date value provided as input SHOULD be permitted to supply an explicit timezone offset in place of a literal `Z`.
+Additionally, a date/time value provided as input SHOULD be permitted to supply an explicit timezone offset in place of a literal `Z`.
 This offset MUST be formatted as `±HH:mm` where:

 * `±` is a literal `+` or `-`